Table of Contents

 The story goes, when climbers discovered the place in the late 70s, the village was about to go extinct with a mere 8 or 9 inhabitants.
 What a gem they discovered!
 Fast forward, this is now one of the world’s premiere climbing spots.
 With thousands of climbers and tourists every year, the village is far from extinction.

 I visited most of the major crags in Spain, however Siurana, with its magical atmosphere and rich climbing history, left the biggest impression on me.

 Perhaps I have an itch for places from classic climbing movies.
-That gives Siurana a leg up for being on the old school side; its technical routes on slight overhangs have no mercy for sloppy footwork—just like the routes you’ll see in those erstwhile favorites of mine, the Masters of Stone.
+That gives Siurana a leg up as it’s on the old school side; the technical routes on slight overhangs have no mercy for sloppy footwork—just like the routes you’ll see in those erstwhile favorites of mine, the Masters of Stone.
 Crimps, pockets and body positioning are the name of the game here, though you can also find some short steep powerful routes and occasional tufas.
-Siurana is the place to be if you enjoy interesting routes that will force you to be a better, smarter, and humbler climber.
+Siurana is the place to be if you enjoy interesting lines that will force you to be a better, smarter, and humbler climber.